 The logistic regression models show sizeable geographical differences between local authorities, according to the level of local authority deprivation, in the probability of a charity experiencing a sizeable (≥25%) income decline between 2009-10 and 2016-17.
-Figure 5 (Model B1, before controlling for other covariates) illustrates these results graphically while Table 2 (Model B1) provided in the online supplementary material lists the model coefficients.
+Figure 4 (Model B1, before controlling for other covariates) illustrates these results graphically while Table A2 (Model B1) provided in the online supplementary material lists the model coefficients.
 Charities in the least deprived decile have a predicted probability of 0.20 of experiencing sizeable income decline (95% CI 0.15-0.24) while charities in the most deprived decile have a probability of 0.46 (95% CI 0.39-0.53).
 Therefore the probability of sizeable decline in the most deprived local authorities is 2.34 times that in the least deprived (95% CI 1.61-3.09).
-The logistic regression results also show sizeable differences in the probability of sizeable decline according to the type of local authority (Figure 6; Table 2, Model B2): while charities in county councils have a probability of 0.23 of sizeable income decline between 2009-10 and 2016-17 (95% CI 0.19-0.27), charities in metropolitan districts have a probability of 0.45 (95% CI 0.37-0.52).
+The logistic regression results also show sizeable differences in the probability of sizeable decline according to the type of local authority (Table A2, Model B2; Figure A2 in the online supplementary material): while charities in county councils have a probability of 0.23 of sizeable income decline between 2009-10 and 2016-17 (95% CI 0.19-0.27), charities in metropolitan districts have a probability of 0.45 (95% CI 0.37-0.52).

-Note that the differences in the probability of sizeable income decline according to local authority deprivation do not simply reflect differences in the type of local authority: when we control for type of local authority, there remain sizeable differences in the probability of sizeable decline according to deprivation (Table 2, Model B3).
-The differences according to local authority deprivation are also not the result of compositional differences in the type of charity (Table 2, Model B4).
-There are significant differences in the probability of sizeable decline according to the field of charitable activity: the probability of sizeable decline in primary or secondary education is 0.19 (95% CI 0.08-0.29), compared to 0.41 for charities working in economic, social or community development (95% CI 0.29-0.53) and 0.66 for charities working as a philanthropic intermediary (95% CI 0.52-0.80).
-However, even when we control for field of charitable activity, the probability of sizeable decline is 0.42 in the most deprived decile (95% CI 0.32-0.51) and 0.22 in the least deprived decile (95% CI 0.16-0.28).
-Therefore there remains a sizeable gradient according to local authority deprivation: the probability of sizeable decline in the most deprived local authorities is 1.89 times that in the least deprived (95% CI 1.03-2.76) (see Figure 5: Model B4, after controlling for other covariates).
+Note that the differences in the probability of sizeable income decline according to local authority deprivation do not simply reflect differences in the type of local authority: when we control for type of local authority, there remain sizeable differences in the probability of sizeable decline according to deprivation (Table A2, Model B3).
+The differences according to local authority deprivation are also not the result of compositional differences in the type of charity (Table A2, Model B4).
+There are significant differences in the probability of sizeable decline according to the field of charitable activity.
+The probability of sizeable decline is 0.19 (95% CI 0.08-0.29) for charities in the field of primary and secondary education, 0.19 (95% CI 0.09-0.28) for charities in housing, and 0.20 for charities in culture and arts (95% CI 0.12-0.27) – compared to 0.26 (95% CI 0.14-0.38) for charities in law and legal services, 0.29 for charities in social services (95% CI 0.23-0.35), 0.41 for charities working in economic, social or community development (95% CI 0.29-0.53) and 0.66 for charities working as a philanthropic intermediary (95% CI 0.52-0.80).
+However, even when we control for the type of charity in terms of field of charitable activity, the probability of sizeable decline is 0.42 in the most deprived decile (95% CI 0.32-0.51) and 0.22 in the least deprived decile (95% CI 0.16-0.28).
+Therefore there remains a sizeable gradient according to local authority deprivation: the probability of sizeable decline in the most deprived local authorities is 1.89 times that in the least deprived (95% CI 1.03-2.76) (see Figure 4: Model B4, after controlling for other covariates).

 Discussion